andreirapuru/netmiko_send_commands/README.md

 # Netmiko Send Commands
-Script to send configuration from a file to a list of devices (routers and switches running IOS).
+Script to send commands from a file to a list of devices (routers and switches running IOS).
 The output is saved in a .txt.

 # Requires: